Arizona Vehicle Sales Tax & Fees [+Calculator]

 Arizona Dealership Fees

-Arizona dealerships charge for the following fees:
+Arizona dealerships charge the following fees:

 - Doc Fees: ~$410.
 No Statewide Cap